-It’s hard to remember a time before social media, when our only means of connecting with friends, family and peers was through calling or writing letters.
-Remember when we had little-to-no access to our favorite celebrities who we now feel like we “know” thanks to their readily available Instagram feeds?
-And while social networking has had a hand in strengthening relationships (i.e. allowing us to keep in touch with friends and family across the globe, advancing our careers, and even helping us find love), experts say it has a mostly negative influence on romantic relationships.
+It’s hard to remember a time before social media, when our only means of connecting with friends and family was through calling or writing letters.
+And we had little to no access to our favorite celebrities, whom we now feel like we “know” thanks to their readily available Instagram feeds.
+While social networking has had a hand in strengthening relationships (i.e. allowing us to keep in touch with friends and family across the globe, advancing our careers, and even helping us find love), experts say it has a mostly negative influence on romantic relationships.

-If you’re not someone who uses social media often, then it’s no surprise that your few posts don't center on your significant other.
+If you’re not someone who uses social media often, then it’s no surprise your few posts don't center on your significant other.
 But if you’re someone who posts on the regular and only a handful (if that) are dedicated to your significant other, it can mean one of two things, according to experts.
-Bennett says that your lack of focus on your relationship could mean you are ashamed of it, or your partner, and simply do not value it as much as other aspects of your life.
-It could also mean, however, that you value privacy and intimacy in a more traditional way and don't feel the need to share their personal relationship with friends and strangers.
+Bennett says your lack of focus on your relationship could mean you are ashamed of it, or your partner, and simply do not value it as much as other aspects of your life.
+Or it could mean that privacy and intimacy are important to you and you don't feel the need to share your personal relationship with friends and strangers.

-“It's hard to distinguish whether their privacy is more a desire to hide the relationship (from other single people he or she may have on their profiles),” explains Dr. Greer.
-“We all take pictures of our life and want to share the joys and pleasures with the people we care about, so find a comfortable balance between the two of you.”
+“We all take pictures of our life and want to share the joys and pleasures with the people we care about, so find a comfortable balance between the two of you,” Greer explains.

-If the only time you think to log onto social media is to say something, or post a photo, about your relationship, it says you have something to prove to the world, explains Rori Sassoon, premier matchmaker and CEO of Platinum Poire.
+If the only time you think to log on to social media is to say something or post a photo about your relationship, it says you have something to prove to the world, says Rori Sassoon, premier matchmaker and CEO of Platinum Poire.
 This may be a sign of insecurity as an individual or in your relationship.
 “Commenting and including your partner on everything you do is what an insecure or codependent relationship looks like,” she says.
 “And if it’s your partner who is constantly commenting and including you on everything he or she posts, he or she is either trying to claim you as his or her property or showing signs of codependency.”

-If your relationships posts are in balance with other topics you post about, be it work, your passion for animals or your exercise regimen, you are likely in a healthy relationship and post about your significant other because he or she makes you happy.
-“This kind of posting behavior is giving people a glimpse into your relationship without putting your whole life on display,” explains Sassoon.
+If your relationships posts are in balance with other topics you post about, be it work, your passion for animals, or your exercise regimen, you are most likely in a healthy relationship and post about your significant other because he or she makes you happy.
+“This kind of posting behavior is giving people a glimpse into your relationship without putting your whole life on display,” Sassoon says.
 “This says that you have a healthy relationship that doesn’t need to be validated by other people.”

 If you often feel the need to write love letter-type posts to your partner for all the world to see—not just on his or her birthday or on Valentine’s Day—it is most likely insincere.
-“Showing your love for your partner is a beautiful thing, however, like all things, it is good in moderation,” explains Sassoon.
-Instead, she suggests keeping the love letters the way they were in the old days and still should be today—intimate and between the two of you.
+“Showing your love for your partner is a beautiful thing, however, like all things, it is good in moderation,” Sassoon notes.
+Instead, she suggests keeping the love letters the way they were in the old days, and still should be today: intimate and between the two of you.
 “Give your followers a break and mix it up with your other interests.”